RetroFlux-CN/COMP2211/Lab6/README.md

 4. run the code to see the result
 If you have any problems, ask ofor help on the **Piazza**, not here.

-If you see some weird characters, change
+If you see some weird characters in the output, change
 ```python
 if not issue_found:
 	print("\033[92mTest Passed!\033[0m")